viniciusvasti/my-personal-website/posts/application-logging-correlation-id.md

 ```
 Now it is easy to correlate log lines for a single process execution and filter log by the CID for better visualization of the application flow.

 Note also the last log line.
-It has no CID, because it is executed in an async operation.
-As a said early, the MDC scope is the thread, but the last line happens in another thread.
+It has no CID because it is executed in an async operation.
+As I said earlier, the MDC scope is the thread, but the last line happens in another thread.
 Thus, we have a tricky improvement to work with.

 *[Mapped Diagnostic Context](http://logback.qos.ch/manual/mdc.html)

 ---

 That's it for now.
-Se you later!
+See you later!